 Cores: 2 | Threads: 4 | Base clock: 3.5GHz | L3 cache: 3MB | TDP: 54W

-With the amount of money you save by opting for the Pentium G4560 over a Core i3 chip, we promise you won’t even notice the slight loss in performance.
-As the first Pentium processor in a long time to feature hyper-threading, the G4560 goes out of its way to show us all what we’ve been missing.
-And, in benchmarks it more than proves itself eerily adjacent to the more expensive Intel Core i3-7100.
+If you choose the Intel Pentium G4560 over a Core i3 chip, you won’t even notice the slight loss of performance, as you’ll be too busy counting all the money you saved.
+As the first Pentium chip in a long time to boast hyper-threading, the G4560 shows us what low-end CPUs have been missing for so long.
+And, in benchmarks, it proves that it’s easily adjacent to the pricier Intel Core i3-7100.

 Best HTPC CPU: AMD Ryzen 5 2400G